EmpireNetwork123/RS-FEDRAD/README.md

 Divide the data into 10 client-specific datasets for federated training.

 2. Federated Training
-A. **Initialize the Flower Server**: Run the server script:python src/start_server.py The server is configured for 10 clients by default.
+A. **Initialize the Flower Server**: Run the server script:python src/start_server.py.
+The server is configured for 10 clients by default.
 Modify the start_server.py file to adjust the number of clients or training rounds
-B. **Start Clients**:  In parallel, execute the following command for each client:python scripts/run_federated-client.py The server will begin training once at least 2 clients have connected.
+B. **Start Clients**:  In parallel, execute the following command for each client:python scripts/run_federated-client.py.
+The server will begin training once at least 2 clients have connected.
 Additional clients can join during training
 C. **Results**:  Training metrics (e.g., accuracy, precision, recall, F1-score) and history for each client are saved in results/experiment_results.

 4. Adversarial Training:
 Follow the federated training setup, but use the adversarial client scripts:
-For BIM attacks:python scripts/adversarial-bim_run_client.py
-For FGSM attacks:python scripts/adversarial-fgsm_run_client.py
+For BIM attacks: Navigate to script folder and run adversarial-bim_run_client.py Likewise For FGSM attacks: Navigate to script folder and run adversarial-fgsm_run_client.py

 5. Centralized Training:
-Run the centralized training script:python scripts/Centralized-run.py
+Run the Centralized-run.py under the script folder.
 This script combines all client datasets into a single repository and trains the model centrally

 ## Experimental Results: